Introduction

 Customers must be informed.
 This is done by the quality service.
 This is done by the quality service.
 If others have contact with the customers, the crisis team prepares a document in advance with what may and can be told.

 In addition to the competent authorities and customers, the certification body is also informed within 3 working days.
 See details of certificate / exchange of letters for this.
-The certification body must be notified of any significant food safety incident, such as a recall or food safety non-conformity.
+The certification body must be notified of any significant food safety incident, such as a product recall or food safety non-conformity.
 See also, communication.

 2. Determining the raw material, additives, and end products used (quality service)